GrahamLea/simple-log/release/README.txt

    Does it only occur when the properties file is in a certain place?
    Can you write a really small test class that demonstrates the problem?

-3. Send an email, with the subject "Simple Log BUG", to:

-      issues@simple-log.dev.java.net
+3. Use the GitHub issue tracker at

    Please describe the problem VERBOSELY.
    Make sure to include your Java versions and Simple Log version.